BabylonJSGuide/Generator/content/advanced/shaders/Writing1.md

 ---
-PG_TITLE: Vertical Movement with Vertex Shader
+PG_TITLE: Vertical Wave with Vertex Shader
 ---

-# Vertical Movement with Vertex Shader
+# Vertical Wave with Vertex Shader

 As with any code it is important to have a firm idea of what you want to achieve, what is possible to code and a design.